Conference 19: Contributors

 David is a theatre producer who has been involved in some of the most talked about productions of the last decade: Artichoke’s The Sultan’s Elephant, Punchdrunk’s The Masque of the Red Death, and The Passion for National Theatre of Wales and WildWorks.
 From 2007-2012 he was Artistic Director of Battersea Arts Centre in south west London.
 Since then he has worked with artists, companies, and festivals to develop and present new performance work for all kinds of contexts.
 He’s the Co-founder of 64 Million Artists – a campaign to unlock the creative potential of everyone in the UK.

 Jon is responsible for leading the work of the Trust, and the development and delivery of the Trust's strategy.
-With a wealth of experience across the theatre and arts industry, Jon joined us in January 2017 from the Federation of Scottish Theatre (FST) where he had been Director since 2008.
+With a wealth of experience across the theatre and arts industry, Jon joined the Theatres Trust in January 2017 from the Federation of Scottish Theatre (FST) where he had been Director since 2008.
 Jon's previous roles include Director of Edinburgh Festival Fringe, Executive Producer of Contact Theatre, Manchester and General Manager of TAG, Glasgow with earlier periods at Royal Conservatoire Scotland and Orchard Theatre, Kent.

 Julia is the Co-founder of Theatre Absolute, a theatre company based in Coventry.
 The company works on a project funded basis, commissioning and creating new works for theatre.
 In 2009 Theatre Absolute opened the Shop Front Theatre, a low-fi 60 seat flexible space in an empty fish and chip restaurant in a shopping arcade in Coventry.
 At the Shop Front Theatre, Julia produces and programmes theatre and live arts events created by Theatre Absolute and other companies.
 She also brokers new partnerships, mentors independent theatre makers, and supports small arts and non-arts organisations within the Coventry community.